-North Carolina voters want bar and restaurant owners to have the ability to set their own smoking policy according to a new poll released today by Civitas Institute.
+Governor Bev Perdue's favorability with North Carolina voters continues to take a nosedive according to results of a new poll released today by the Civitas Institute.

 While the President and Congress move full speed ahead on an overhaul of the nation’s health care system, it appears the administration’s demand for higher taxes for universal healthcare coverage is not widely supported by voters in North Carolina.

 As Democrats continue their search for potential challengers to US Senator Richard Burr in 2010, a new poll released today by the Civitas Institute shows that two potential Burr challengers would begin the race virtually unknown.

 North Carolina voters now have an unfavorable opinion of Gov. Bev Perdue according to a new poll released today by the Civitas Institute.
 This represents a dramatic reversal from the glowing ratings voters gave Perdue just a few months ago.